EtteGit/EnragedRabbitProject/Documentation/Build_Guide/Build_guide.md

 ## FAQ/common issues

-- On a failure during a print if you clear the error/jam/issue.
+- On a pause during a print (i.e. user intervention is required), you need to clear the error/jam/issue.
 You can look at the console for "change tool tX" to determine what filament should be loaded before resuming the print.
+Don't forget to start the intervention by calling the ERCF_UNLOCK macro.
 - Filament sensor arm in the cart will wear down with the current iteration.
-If you have issues with it starting to not retract enough filament or homing starts to fail consistently.
-Check if it can be tuned on the 2 bottom screws if not replace it.
+If you have issues with it starting to not retract enough filament or homing starts to fail consistently, check if it can be tuned on the 2 bottom screws if not replace it.
-- In some versions of the ERCF_MACRO.cfg there are references to HOME_ERCF.
-This is an incorrectly formatted reference.
-Use  find and replace of any references and change to ERCF_HOME.

 # Useful diagrams and measurements